genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 ~~~~~~~~~~~~~~~

 Apart from editing metainformation manually, you can also import and validate the metainfo attached to the assays and
-to the experiment on the platform.
+to the dataset on the platform.

 .. image:: images/import_from_spreadsheet.png